tamersp25/docs/docs/applications/quick-start/step-2.md

 Before using OAuth with your application, you must register your application with the Veritone.
 All registered Veritone-integrated applications are issued a set of authorization credentials that identify the app to Veritone’s OAuth 2.0 server.
 Once your application is registered, Veritone will issue a _Client ID_ and a _Client Secret_.

 * **Application Client ID:** A publicly exposed string that is used by the Veritone API to identify your application.
-The Client ID is also built into the Authorization URL that authenticates users .
+The *Client ID* is also built into the Authorization URL that authenticates users .

 * **Client Secret:** A unique value used to authenticate the identity of your application to the Veritone API when your application requests to access a user's account.
-The Client Secret must be kept private.
+The *Client Secret* must be kept private.

 * **Redirect URI:** The URI where the user will be directed after they authorize your application to access your account.
-The Redirect URI must point to the part of your application that will handle authorization codes or access tokens.
+The *Redirect URI* must point to the part of your application that will handle authorization codes or access tokens.

 #### Access the Client ID, Client Secret & Redirect URI

 The _Client ID_, _Client Secret_, and _Redirect URI_ are available at the top of the *Application* settings page.

-1. Log into Veritone Developer.
-Click _Applications_ on the left menu.
-The _Applications_ dashboard opens.
+1. Log in to Veritone Developer.
+Click **Applications** on the left menu.
+The *Applications Dashboard* opens.

 2. Click the appropriate **application name** in the list.
 The _Application Settings_ open.![client-secret1](VDA-Oauth-Client-Secret-1.png)